turingschool-examples/little-esty-shop/user_stories.md

 ## Github API Consumption

+### For each of these stories, you will need to hit an endpoint provided by the GitHub API in order to serve the date required on your site.

 ```
 As a visitor or an admin user
 When I visit any page on the site
-I see the name of the github repo somewhere on the site
+I see the name of the Github repo somewhere on the site
 ```

 ```
 As a visitor or an admin user
 When I visit any page on the site
-I see the github logo near the repo name
+I see the Github logo near the repo name
+The most up to date logo is always displayed
 ```

 ```
 As a visitor or an admin user
 When I visit any page on the site
-I see the github usernames of myself and my teammates somewhere on the site
+I see the Github usernames of myself and my teammates somewhere on the site
+The most up to date usernames are always displayed
 ```

 ```
 As a visitor or an admin user
 When I visit any page on the site
-I see the number of commits next to each github username
+I see the number of commits next to each Github username
+This number is updated as each member of the team contributes more commits
 ```

 ```
 As a visitor or an admin user
 When I visit any page on the site
 I see the number of merged PRs across all team members
+This number is updated as each member of the team merges more PRs
 ```